Introduction to Wireless Assurance with Cisco DNA Center

 WLC Manual Network Telemetry Configuration

-First of all, you need to be running at least version 8.7 on your WLC in order to be able to see Network Telemetry.
+First of all, you need to be running at least version 8.5 on your WLC in order to be able to see Network Telemetry (8.7 introduces Webhook Telemetry for 3rd party applications).

 You should only need to do this if the automatic telemetry configuration does not get pushed to your WLC.
 On the WLC, Network Telemetry is configured in the Management > Cloud Services > Telemetry > Network Assurance > Server menu, which is shown in the screenshot below: